rajedmehmood/RF-ElectricalFault-Classifier/README.md

 **Recommended hardware addition:** A neutral current sensor on the ground conductor enables zero-sequence current measurement and resolves this classification boundary.
-This finding will be raised with the SmartNode-PK supervisor (Dr. Bilal Ahmad, PhD AI) during the September 2026 project kickoff.
+This finding will be raised with the SmartNode-PK supervisor (Dr. Bilal Ahmad, PhD) during the September 2026 project kickoff.

 | This Repository | SmartNode-PK (FYDP) |